 Effective pipeline management

-The best CRM will give you increased visibility of your sales funnel and sales pipeline, enabling you to track leads and see where prospective clients are in the sales cycle.
+The best CRM software for builders will give you increased visibility of your sales funnel and sales pipeline, enabling you to track leads and see where prospective clients are in the sales cycle.
 You can see which construction projects have the biggest potential, which ones are likely to close at any given time and which ones are in trouble.

 A clear visual overview makes it easy to see which deals you should focus on and which are a waste of time.
 It can also help you optimize your sales activities; by seeing the exact stages where a deal is more likely to collapse, you can troubleshoot the process and try out different approaches.